Fine-tuning Done Right in Model Editing: Tailoring Fine-tuning for Model Editing

 \textbf{Capability Perspective.} Unlike generalization, which favors coarser components, capability is stronger and more stable with fine-grained modules, i.e., \texttt{MLP}\textsubscript{\texttt{up}} and \texttt{MLP}\textsubscript{\texttt{down}}.
 This shows that more localized updates cause less disruption, helping edited models preserve general capability. \textit{From the layer perspective}, capability follows a trajectory similar to generalization, with peaks in early and later layers.
 However, unlike generalization's preference for the early layers, capability is more pronounced in the later layers, further underscoring their trade-off.

 Overall, since most locations yield high reliability, tuning location selection mainly depends on the trade-off between generalization and capability.
 We prioritize capability for two reasons: \begin{enumerate*}[label=\roman*)] \item[\ding{182}] preserving LLMs' general abilities is essential for editing; \item[\ding{183}] generalization, even if suboptimal, can be improved with data augmentation \citep{gangadhar-stratos-2024-standardft}, as current editing uses only one QA pair per fact. \end{enumerate*} Based on this and our experiments, we identify the relatively optimal tuning locations for each LLM, as in Table~\ref{tab:tuning_position}.
-Overall, the results reveal a consistent pattern: editing \texttt{MLP}\textsubscript{\texttt{down}} in the later layers minimizes capability degradation while retaining near-perfect reliability and acceptable generalization.
+Besides, the results reveal a consistent pattern: editing \texttt{MLP}\textsubscript{\texttt{down}} in the later layers minimizes capability degradation while retaining near-perfect reliability and acceptable generalization.
 Notably, this strategy remains highly effective even when not optimal.
 For instance, although Qwen performs best in earlier layers, later layers still achieve strong results.
+We further validate the universality of this strategy in Appendix~\ref{apd:moe}, demonstrating that it generalizes seamlessly and achieves robust performance on Mixture-of-Experts (MoE) models and unseen QAEdit dataset \citep{yang-etal-2025-mirage}.

 Integrating three key factors, namely breadth-first pipeline, mini-batch gradient aggregation, and tuning-location selection, yields \textbf{LocFT-BF}, a simple yet powerful fine-tuning method for model editing.
 Owing to the inherent simplicity and extensibility of fine-tuning, LocFT-BF is broadly applicable, plug-and-play, and avoids the overhead of locate-then-edit (matrix precomputation) and meta-learning (extra training).
 Although LocFT-BF requires specifying tuning locations, our study offers an initial, relatively stable selection strategy to address this.